sinalotfim/data-structures-and-algorithms/non-linear-data-structures/binary-tree.md

 #### Binary Tree

--   It is a **Tree** that every node has **maximum two children**.
+-   A Binary Tree is a Tree that every node has **maximum two children**.
--   A binary tree is a tree data structure in which each parent node can have at most two children.
+-   A Binary Tree is a Tree in which each parent node can have **at most two children**.
 -   Each node of a binary tree consists of three items:
     1.  data item
     2.  address of left child